wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-teams-voice-functionality/includes/3-protect-voicemail.md

 To set up protected voicemail, do the following:

-1. Go to **<https://admin.microsoft.com>** and sign in using an account with global administrator permissions.
+1. Sign into the [Teams admin center](https://admin.teams.microsoft.com) using an account with global administrator permissions.
 1. Select **Show all** and then go to **Admin centers** > **Exchange**.
 1. In the Exchange Admin Center, select **Mail flow** > **Rules**.
 1. Select **+ Add**, and then select **Apply Office 365 Message Encryption and rights protection to messages**.